KrisBuytaert/vagrant-graylog2/README.markdown

 # graylog2-appliance

-This repos is specificly for the building of a graylog2 server.
+This is an appliance stack for simplyfying the building of a central logging
+server based on Graylog2.
+Currently this will install everything needed and leave you with a working Graylog2
+server ready for connections, with the web UI on port 8080.
+The appliance will take around 20 or so minutes to build depending on the speed
+of your VM and the internet connection.

 ## In here you will find:

 * a collection of puppet(2.7) manifests and modules
 * a capistrano recipe for orchestration

 ## Pre-requisites